fishsciences/artemis_methods/intro/modeling_eDNA.md

 analysis.
 When there are values are near the censoring point, estimates will be biased.

-Therefore, there is a need to take the above into consideration in the analysis, while also providing the ease of use of common statistical programs.
+Therefore, there is a need to take the above issues into consideration in the analysis, while also providing the ease of use of common statistical programs.

 ## Modeling qPCR eDNA Data with `artemis` {#mod_str}